TLS and Secure Sending

 ### STARTTLS Needs a Server-Side Check

-A browser-based checker can review MX, MTA-STS, and TLS reporting records, but it cannot open a real SMTP STARTTLS connection to each mail server.
+A browser-based SMTP TLS checker can review MX, MTA-STS, and TLS reporting records, but it cannot open a real SMTP STARTTLS connection to each mail server.

-1. List the MX hosts shown by the checker.
+1. List the MX hosts that the SMTP TLS checker shows.

-2. Ask your mail administrator, SMTP provider, or email delivery service to run a server-side SMTP TLS check for each MX host.
+2. Ask your mail administrator or email delivery service to run a server-side SMTP TLS check for each MX host.

-3. Confirm each host advertises STARTTLS on port 25 for server-to-server mail.
+3. Confirm that each MX host advertises STARTTLS on port 25 for server-to-server mail.

-4. Confirm the certificate is valid, not expired, and matches the mail server hostname.
+4. Confirm that the certificate is valid, is not expired, and matches the mail server hostname.

-5. Fix certificate or STARTTLS problems before relying on strict inbound TLS policies.
+5. Fix certificate or STARTTLS problems before you rely on strict inbound TLS policies.

 6. After the server-side check passes, review MTA-STS and TLS-RPT if your organization uses them.